Abdykarov/Abdykarov/README.md

 ### Hi there 👋

-2+ years of experience in designing and developing scalable and highly available software­-​as­-​a­​service applications using Java/Spring stack, MERN stack, LAMP stack.
+1 year of experience in designing and developing scalable and highly available software­-​as­-​a­​service applications using Java/Spring stack, MERN stack, LAMP stack.
 I am always open in working with new tech stack.
 Following are my current tech stack.

 Tech Stack: